Warwick Ashley Davis (born 3 February 1970 in Epsom, England) is an English actor.

 - The Leprechaun series as Lubdan the Leprechaun.

-- Harry Potter as Professor Filius Flitwick in every film of the series (except Deathly Hallows, Part 1), a goblin bank teller in the first film, and Griphook in the final two. note
+- Harry Potter as Professor Filius Flitwick in seven of the eight films, a goblin bank teller in Philosopher's Stone, and Griphook in both halves of Deathly Hallows. note

 - The Chronicles of Narnia as Reepicheep and Glimfeather in the 1980s BBC miniseries, and as Nikabrik in the 2000s film series.

 - Merlin as Grettir the Bridge-Keeper, a quintessential example of a One-Scene Wonder.

 - In the Doctor Who episode "Nightmare in Silver" as Porridge, the Emperor of an entire galaxy who goes undercover to enjoy freedom and excitement for a while.

 - In 2013 he guest-hosted Have I Got News for You.
 This is likely what lead him to become host of a short-lived revival of Celebrity Squares on ITV.